Overview — JEE Main 2026 Cutoff

 1. Qualifying Cutoff

-- Released by: NTA (National Testing Agency)
+- Released by: NTA

-- Purpose: Required to appear in JEE Advanced
+- Purpose: Eligibility for JEE Advanced

 - Basis: Percentile score

-- Type: Category-wise cutoff
+- Type: Category-wise

-- Announced: Along with JEE Main results
+- Announced: With JEE Main result

 2. Admission Cutoff

-- Used for: Admission into NITs, IIITs, and GFTIs
+- Used for: NITs, IIITs, GFTIs admission

 - Released during: JoSAA counselling